Paul Scott (novelist): Career

 In 1960 Scott walked away from his steady job as an agent and decided to become a full-time author.
-He played with various geographic settings in Bender (1963) and Corrida at San Feliu 1964) with uneasy results.
-Funded by his publishers, Heinemann, Scott flew to India in 1964, in a last ditch effort to found a career as a successful novelist and solvency.
+He played with various geographic settings in Bender (1963) and Corrida at San Feliu (1964) with uneasy results.
+Funded by his publishers, Heinemann, Scott flew to India in 1964, in a last ditch effort to found a career as a successful novelist and, thereby, solvency.
 He drew there material for his next five novels, all set in India during and immediately after World War II, in the period leading to independence and Partition.
 For him, the British Raj was his extended metaphor.
 He wrote "I don't think a writer chooses his metaphors.
 They choose him."

 During his stay in Bombay he was hosted by Dorothy Ganapathy, whom he was close to for the rest of his life.
 He spent time in rural Andhra Pradesh with military comrades.
 His long standing gastric illness was exacerbated by the visit to India, and on his return he had to undergo painful treatment, but afterwards felt better than he had for many years and began to write.

 In June 1964, aged 43, Scott began to write The Jewel in the Crown, the first novel of what was to become The Raj Quartet (1966).
 The remaining novels in the sequence were published over the next nine years: The Day of the Scorpion (1968), The Towers of Silence (1971) and A Division of the Spoils (1975).
 Scott wrote in relative isolation and only visited India twice more during the genesis of The Raj Quartet, in 1968 and in 1972, latterly for the British Council.
 He worked in an upstairs room at his home in Hampstead overlooking the garden and Hampstead Garden Suburb woodland.
 He supplemented his earnings from his books with reviews for The Times, the Times Literary Supplement, New Statesman and Country Life.